 Informed decision making: Clinician provides patient with the information; patient makes the decision

 Shared decision making: Patient and clinician both bring information/evidence and values and preferences to the decision

 When clinicians offer patients minimal information about the options and make the decision without patient input, a style commonly referred to as a paternalistic or parental approach, they are not considering patient values and preferences.
 This does not mean that patients do not have an opportunity to express their wishes, but they may do so in a delayed fashion and through actions.
 For instance, if the treatment choice is not consistent with their values and preferences, patients may not act on the decision or may abandon the plan shortly after the visit with the clinician.
-Evidence-based ...
+Evidence-based medicine requires ...